dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 ### Joystick value

-Byte 19 and 20 (`f7 81` on the 5th and 6th line) are the Joystick values, most likely the raw 8-bit ADC data.
+Byte 19 and 20 (`f7 81` between 5th and 6th line) are the Joystick values, most likely the raw 8-bit ADC data.
 Byte 19 is X while byte 20 is Y. Again, bizarrely, the X value is reversed, as in the `f7` should actually be `7f` (127 at neutral position).
-The Y value is correct though(0x81 is 129).
+The Y value is correct though (`0x81` is 129).

 ### The rest of them